oracle/truffleruby/doc/contributor/interop.md

 ## Notes on source encoding

-As all sources are passed into the Polyglot API as Java strings and original bytes are not available to be re-interpreted, TruffleRuby interprets them as UTF-8 and cannot set the file encoding using a magic comment except for encodings which are sub-sets of UTF-8, such as 7-bit ASCII.
+Sources created from the Polyglot API only contain a Java `String` and the original bytes are not available to be re-interpreted in a different encoding from the one already to create it.
+Therefore TruffleRuby interprets these sources as UTF-8 and cannot set the file encoding using a magic comment, except for encodings which are sub-sets of UTF-8, such as 7-bit ASCII.